PranavSriram18/genai_foundations/docs/series/moe.md

 term (discussed in Part 2) and <span class="term">dispersion bounding</span>.

 <span class="term">Dispersion Bounding (DV3)</span><br>
-Dispersion bounding reduces inter-node communication by explicitly capping how many <span class="idea">nodes</span> a single token may touch in an MoE layer.
+Dispersion bounding reduces inter-node communication by <span class="idea">explicitly capping how many nodes</span> a single token may touch in an MoE layer.
 Ordinary MoE routing simply selects the experts with the top $k$ scores.
-DV3 constrains this selection so that the selected experts reside in <span class="idea">at most 4 nodes</span>.
+DV3 constrains this selection so that the selected experts reside in at most 4 nodes.
 Concretely, say we have 8 active experts.
 Say the top 7 scoring experts live on nodes
 $n_1, n_2, n_3, n_4$, while the 8th expert lives on a fifth node $n_5$.
 The 8th expert would be
 dropped and replaced by the next-highest scoring expert that lives on one of $n_1, n_2, n_3, n_4$.